Nine FAQs on planning your marketing.

-8. How do I track what is working?
+8. How do I track what marketing methods are working?

 For most businesses, 80% of the most profitable sales come from 20% of the customers.
 Track what is happening with these key customers to safeguard the most important chunk of your business.

 It is important to monitor the number of new contacts made each week and to check how many of these result in a sale.
 Without new contacts in the pipeline, sales will dry up.
 Be alert for mistakes - the stage at which the sales process breaks down will give a valuable insight into possible areas for improvement.
 Similarly there will be a point in your sales pitch where you typically get the buyer's agreement.
 Learn from both the positive and negative experiences.

 You should measure the effectiveness of all of your marketing efforts.
 Most online marketing - including social media, website content and email marketing - offers tools for analysing customer engagement.
 These tools can help you discover what is working and what is having a limited impact.